gohugoio/hugo/content/variables/site.md

 : all of the menus in the site.

 `.Site.Pages`
-: array of all content ordered by Date with the newest first. `.Site.Pages` replaced `.Site.Recent`, which is no longer supported.
+: array of all content ordered by Date with the newest first.
 This array contains only the pages in the current language.

 `.Site.Permalinks`
 : a string to override the default [permalink](/content-management/urls/) format as defined in the site configuration.